-In the latest episode of Sutcliffe vs. Harmon, the actor got his co-workers on the TV show "Reasonable Doubts" to pitch in.
-At the end of a scene in which Harmon tells actress Nancy Everhard a mutual friend has died, she turns to the camera and says: "Even dead, he throws harder than Sutcliffe."
+In the latest episode of Sutcliffe vs. Harmon, the actor got his co-workers on the television show "Reasonable Doubts" to pitch in.
+At the end of a scene in which Harmon tells actress Nancy Everhard that a mutual friend has died, she turns to the camera and says: "Even dead, he throws harder than Sutcliffe."

-Sutcliffe is back.
+But Sutcliffe is back.
 Opening Day was an appetizer.
 There is still plenty of season left, plenty of time to turn Oriole Park at Camden Yards into something more than just the newest tourist attraction in baseball.

 "There is no more disabled list for me," he said.
 "I can't handle that anymore.
 I can compete and contribute at this level.
 I feel like the luckiest guy on Earth."